Skip to main content

 Delete snapshot schedule

-Restore data using snapshot
+Restore data by using snapshot

 Restore data by creating new instance